TedHusted/awake/awake.md/awake.md

 The Cháoxiǎns isolate their computer network from the rest of the world.
 Idisi does not have the same access to Taedong that they have to other synthetic agents.
 Meaning the Watch Team had to work with conventional intelligence.
 Still, they found a shipment of new JuJa en route to Cháoxiǎn factories.

- The intel said the devices were being shipped, deactivated, in wooden crates.
+ The intel says the devices were being shipped, deactivated, in wooden crates.
 All the Rangers had to do was get within a meter of one of the crates.
 Then the scanner should be able to detect any Omnibot technology.

 Or not.
 It wasn’t field tested, but it was the best option for now.